delltaxa/atlas/README.md

 where I have the busting.txt from!

 # 1.0.1 ==> 1.0.2-ASYNC

-*Update INFO*:
+* Atlas is finally async

-Atlas is finally async!
+* I also removed some old code which made the scanner like 2x slower

 # Installation